t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Dereference:
 : To use an access mechanism (e.g., HTTP or CoAP) to interact with the resource of a URI.

-Dereferencable URI:
+Dereferenceable URI:
 : A URI that can be dereferenced, i.e., interaction with the identified resource is possible.
-Not all HTTP or CoAP URIs are dereferencable, e.g., when the target resource does not exist.
+Not all HTTP or CoAP URIs are dereferenceable, e.g., when the target resource does not exist.

 Event:
 : An affordance that can potentially be used to (recurrently) obtain information about what happened to a Thing, e.g., through server push.